wataiwashi/TIL/Ubuntu/appimage.md

     - `chmod a+x softwarename.AppImage`
     - Test launch with `./software.AppImage`
       - If core dump, try it with `--in-process-gpu` option.

+## Add to launcher
-3. Move AppImage file to certain directry, e.g, `/opt/softwarename/`.
+1. Move AppImage file to certain directry, e.g, `/opt/softwarename/`.
-4. Make `softwarename.desktop` file in `~/.local/share/applications/`.
+1. Make `softwarename.desktop` file in `~/.local/share/applications/`.
     - Below, the content of `mendeley-reference-manager.desktop` for example.
     - Please put image file in the path for Icon if you need.